WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/wallets/wallet-checklist.md

 # Web3Wallet Integration Checklist

-As a part of the integration process, we perform internal testing of WalletConnect experience.
+To ensure a smooth integration process, we perform internal testing of the WalletConnect experience.
+You can find more information about the WalletConnect v2 experience [here](https://docs.walletconnect.com/2.0/web3wallet/about).

-Please fix the following issues for the WalletConnect v2 integration as soon as possible.
+Below, you'll find different tests that wallets want to perform to ensure a consistent experience across all platforms.
+For testing in-production dapps, we have included staging links [here](#production-dapps).

-More information about WalletConnect v2 experience can be found here → [https://docs.walletconnect.com/2.0/web3wallet/about](https://docs.walletconnect.com/2.0/web3wallet/about)
+Please note that the links to SDK versions and sample wallets can be found in the respective sections below.

 # WalletConnect v2 🪄